-In 1724, Salomon de Ciaves, a Portuguese originned Dutch immigrant to Izmir, donated one of his houses which had a large courtyard, to be used as a synagogue and ensured the purchase of all the religious books and sacred objects required.
-He also granted some houses and shops adjacent in order to bring some revenue to the synagogue.
+Salomon de Ciaves, a Portuguese originned Dutch immigrant to Izmir, donated one of his large courtyard houses to the Jewish Community in 1724 to be used as a synagogue.
+Ensuring the purchase of all the religious books and sacred objects required, he also donated some of the neighboring houses and shops in order to bring some revenue to the institution.

-It is also possible that the said basement was once the Bet Din prison.
-Burnt in 1772, the synagogue was rebuilt in 1800 by Manuel de Ciaves of the same family.
+It is also possible that the said basement was once the prison of the Jewish Community.
+Burned down in 1772, the synagogue was rebuilt in 1800 by Manuel de Ciaves of the same family.

 Bet Hillel Synagogue

-Bet Hillel Synagogue was established in the house of the Palachi family.
-Rabbi Hayim Palachi (1788-1869) and his son Rabbi Abraham Palachi (1809-1899) were the most prominent theologians of the Izmir Jewish community in the 19th century.
-Both being referred to as the greatest men of the period, their reputation went beyond Izmir and the Ottoman Empire then, causing the Jewish theologues of Europe and Middle East to come to Izmir for consultation.
+Rabbi Hayim Palachi (1788-1869) and his son Rabbi Abraham Palachi (1809-1899) were recognized as the leading theologians of the Izmir Jewish Community in the 19th century.
+The reputation of both went beyond Izmir and the Ottoman Empire, causing the Jewish theologues of Europe and Middle East to come to Izmir.

-Rabbi Hayim Palachi wrote a total of 72 books all through his life, and of these, 26 books were published.
-He was awarded the “theologian responsible for justice” in 1861 by the Sultan Abdulmecid.
+Rabbi Hayim Palachi wrote a total of 72 books during his lifetime, and 26 of them were published.
+He was awarded the “Theologian in charge of justice” medal by the Sultan Abdulmecid in 1861.

-The Portuguese Synagogue is the only synagogue in Izmir which identifies the origin of its founders.
-It is one of the six synagogues known to have existed in the period of Chief Rabbi Joseph Escapa, i.e., as of 1620s, and is referred to be the largest synagogue in Izmir in that period.
+The Portugal Synagogue is the only synagogue in Izmir which identifies the origin of its founders in its name.
+It is one of the six synagogues known to have existed in the period of Chief Rabbi Joseph Escapa, i.e., as of 1620s.
+It is referred to be the largest synagogue in Izmir for its period.

 This synagogue, which became the focus of Sabbatai Zvi’s “messiah movement” in the 19h century, has witnessed a series of historical events.
-The Portugal Synagogue, considered to be the fortress of the anti-Sabbataists, closed its gates to Sabbatai Zvi when his movement expanded.
-On the other hand, Sabbatai and his supporters entered the synagogue by breaking the gates and chased away the rabbis who were the leaders of their opponents.
-Salomon Algazi, one of the founders of Algazi Synagogue, was among them.
+The Portugal Synagogue, considered to be the stronghold of the Sabbatai opponents, closed its doors to Sabbatai Zvi when his movement expanded.
+Years later, Sabbatai and his supporters broke into the synagogue and chased the rabbis, who were the leaders of their opponents.

-Portuguese Synagogue was burnt in 1976 and restored in 2018, to serve as a social activities center.
+The Portugal Synagogue, which burned down in 1976, was restored in 2018 to serve as a social activities center.

 Etz Hayim Synagogue

-A document beloning to Salomon Ben Ezra, who died in 1688, mentions that Muslim Turks prayed in the only existing synagogue of Izmir.
-The period mentioned in this document is thought to coincide with the period of the Turkish conquest of Izmir and that they prayed in this synagogue since there was no mosque in the city.
+In a document belonging to Salomon Ben Ezra, who died in 1688, it is mentioned that Muslim Turks performed prayers in Izmir’s only existing synagogue.
+The period that is the subject of this document is thought to coincide with the Turkish conquest of Izmir and that they prayed in this synagogue since there was no mosque in the city.

-Hevra Sinagogue’s name is mentioned in very old texts as “Talmud Torah”.
-Known to have existed during the period of Joseph Escapa, in the 17th century, this synagogue was burnt in fires and rebuilt several times.
-Rebuilt after the fire in 1838 by Chelebi and Menahem Hacez brothers, it was burnt again in the fire of 1841 and remained in a ruined state for many years.
+The name of Hevra Synagogue is referred to as “Talmud Torah” in ancient times.
+Known to have existed during the period of Rabbi Joseph Escapa, in the seventeenth century, this synagogue suffered fires and was rebuilt several times.
+The building rebuilt by Chelebi and Menahem Hacez brothers after the fire in 1838, burned down again in the fire of 1841 and remained in a ruined state for many years.

-Built in the central plan, the Hevra Synagogue is a typical Izmir synagogue with its Tevah (prayer reading platform), triple Ehal (cabinet where the Torah scrolls are stored) composition and Midrash.
-The Tevah here, alike to Shalom Synagogue, was in the form of the prow of a galley inspired by the Ottoman galleys which brought the Jews from Spain.
-The huge number of the Sefer Torah (Torah scrolls) once available in the Hevra Synagogue, ensured a prestigious status.
+The Hevra Synagogue, built with a central plan, is a typical Izmir synagogue with its Tevah (prayer reading platform), triple Ehal (cabinet where the Torah scrolls are stored) composition and Midrash (study hall).
+The large number of the Sefer Torah (Torah scrolls) once available in the Hevra Synagogue, ensured a prestigious status.

 The roof of Hevra Synagogue collapsed in 1999.
-Rescue works have been completed in 2020, but the restoration of the synagogue is yet to be started.
+The rescue works have been completed in 2020, but works related to the restoration of the synagogue has just begun.

-Rabbi Escapa also provided young Sabbatai Zvi with religious education, but once Zvi declared himself Messiah, he got the ball running in the latter’s dismissal from Izmir.
+Rabbi Escapa also provided young Sabbatai Zvi with religious education, but once Zvi declared himself the “Messiah”, Escapa led the way in Zvi’s expulsion from Izmir.

-Shalom Synagogue is the only synagogue which was not destroyed by the fire of 1841.
-The interior, which may be said to be the most authentic synagogue of Izmir, through its ceiling decorated with engravings, and floral cushioned sofas along the walls, and its interior reminiscent of a typical Anatolian house.
-Although it was built in the central style, in 1939, the Tevah (prayer reading platform) was moved in front of the wall opposite the Ehal (cabinet where the Torah scrolls are stored).
+Shalom Synagogue is the only synagogue that was not damaged in the fire of 1841.
+It can be said to be the most authentic synagogue of Izmir, through its ceiling decorated with engravings, and floral cushioned sofas stretching along the walls, and its interior reminiscent of a typical Anatolian house.
+Although it was built on a central plan, in 1939, the Tevah (prayer reading platform) was moved in front of the wall opposite the Ehal (cabinet where the Torah scrolls are stored).

-Due to the inscription at the entrance of the Algazi Synagogue, it is accepted that it was built in 1724 by Isaac Algazi.
-Another view claims that this synagogue existed at least in the 17th century and was controlled by Sabetay Sevi in 1666.
+Due to the inscription at the entrance of the Algazi Synagogue, it is accepted that it was built by Ishak Algazi in 1724.
+Another view claims that this synagogue existed at least in the seventeenth century and was controlled by Sabetay Sevi in 1666.

-The basement floor was used as Midrash and was a place where Asara Batlanim (ten old men) prayed for the salvation of the country and the people all day long.
-In addition, unused scriptures and religious objects were stored there before being buried.
-This place was known as “El Kal de Abaşo” (the Lower Synagogue).
+The basement floor was used as Midrash (study hall), and as a place where Asara Batlanim (ten old men) prayed all day long for the salvation of the country and its people.
+In addition, unused scriptures and religious objects were stored there before being buried according to Jewish tradition.

-Izak Ben Salomon Algazı, another member of the Algazi Family known to have raised prominent rabbis, is also an associated figure with this synagogue.
-Born in 1889, he was educated at Yeshiva Bet Hillel (religious school) of Hayim Palaçi, and like his ancestors, he became a Hazan (cantor) at the Algazi Synagogue.
-Izak Algazi has been considered as one of the most important composers of religious, secular and classical Turkish music.
+Ishak Ben Salomon Algazi, another member of the Algazi Family known to have raised prominent rabbis, is also an associated figure with this synagogue.
+Born in 1889, Ishak Algazi was educated at Yeshiva Bet Hillel (religious school)i, and became a Hazan (cantor) at the Algazi Synagogue like his ancestors.
+Ishak Algazi has been recognized as one of the most important composers of religious, secular and classical Turkish music.

-Located in the heart of Izmir’s historical Kemeraltı Bazaar and the old Jewish quarter, the synagogue was known with two names.
-“Orahim” (in Hebrew) and “Foresteros” (in Spanish), meaning “foreigners” or “guests” in both languages indicates that it served new Jewish immigrants who came to Izmir and joined the local Jewish community.
-The synagogue was probably built in the 17th century and was active until it was destroyed by a fire.
-After it collapsed and ceased to function as a synagogue, its courtyard was transformed to a kosher poultry slaughterhouse where atonement ceremonies were held before Yom Kippur, the sacred day to Jews.
+Located in the heart of Izmir’s historical Kemeraltı Bazaar and the old Jewish quarter, the synagogue was known by two names.
+The names “Orahim” (Hebrew) and “Foresteros” (Spanish), meaning “foreigners” or “guests” in both languages, indicate that this place served new Jewish immigrants who came to Izmir and joined the local Jewish community.
+The synagogue was probably built in the 17th century, and remained active until it was destroyed by a fire.
+When it was heavily damaged, and ceased to function as a synagogue, its courtyard served for many years as a kosher poultry slaughterhouse where atonement offerings were made before Yom Kippur, the sacred day to Jews.

-Burnt repeatedly in the 16th and 17th centuries, the building was completely destroyed in the fire of 1841 and was rebuilt with the contributions of Moiz Bengiat Yerusalmi.
+The building, which burned many times in the seventeenth century, was destroyed in the fire of 1841, and was rebuilt with the contributions of Moiz Bengiat Yerushalmi.

-It can clearly be seen from the ground layout of the synagogue that it was transformed from central plan to dual Tevah application.
-The Ehal fits the triple composition, unique to Izmir, with its doors carrying lines from the Torah are written, fits the triple composition unique to Izmir.
+It can clearly be seen from the floor layout of the synagogue that it was transformed from central plan to dual Tevah (prayer reading platform) form.
+The Ehal (cabinet where the Torah scrolls are stored) with its doors on which lines from the Torah are written, fits the triple composition unique to Izmir.